British Origins

 The Bartholomew family

-Ellen Mary Bartholomew’s family genealogy centers mostly around the area of Fareham, Hampshire, in southern England where the Bartholomew family at one time owned the Fontley Iron Mill.
-Read about the town of
+Ellen Mary Bartholomew’s English genealogy centers mostly around the area of Fareham, Hampshire, in southern England where the Bartholomew family at one time owned the Fontley Iron Mill.

-in an article from the Hampshire Telegraph and Post published March 11, 1949.
 By the time Ellen Mary came to Canada, her parents, sister Sarah Jane and brother William Henry had already died.
 Her sister Cara and some nieces and nephews still lived in the Fareham area.

 Immigrants from Scotland